 When learning cuisine, the environment is very important.
 Using fresh ingredients, vegetables that grew taking sunlight, seafood delivered from the port every morning, freshwater filtered through the mountains...
 Well, the City of Atami offers an ideal place to learn authentic Japanese cuisine as it was born and cultivated, in a close connection with nature.
-Atami, Shizuoka prefecture, is where JCI is located.
+Atami, Shizuoka prefecture, is where JCI’s main school is located.

-It takes only 50 minutes to reach Atami from Tokyo by "Shinkansen" (the Japanese bullet train).
+It takes about 40 minutes to reach Atami from Tokyo (Shinagawa Station) by "Shinkansen" (the Japanese bullet train).

 The Shizuoka prefecture is blessed with a diverse climate including Mt.
 Fuji which is the highest in Japan and Suruga Bay which is the deepest in Japan, and a variety of high-quality agricultural, forestry, and fishery products are being produced.

 Clearwater that springs from the Mt.
 Fuji watercourse, Soils that are rich in minerals, excellent in drainage, water retention, breathability and fertilization, sunshine and drainage, and climate at 50 meters above sea level are also optimal for agriculture.
 It is no wonder that it boasts the top nationwide in the number of agricultural, forestry and fishery products produced, and the number of awards by the Ministry of Agriculture, Forestry and Fisheries.